chrisburnell/chrisburnell.com/_posts/2013-10-29-ill-scratch-your-back.md

 --------

 In this way, we’re able to style some default elements that a content editor would output onto a page without having to *repeatedly un-style* them later on where they’re not needed.
-This technique has broad support—everything except IE8 and older works just fine, but, as always, check [Can I Use](http://caniuse.com/#search=not "Can I Use - :not selector"){:rel="external"} for the specifics.
+This technique has broad support—everything except IE8 and older works just fine, but, as always, check [Can I Use](http://caniuse.com/#search=css-sel3 "Can I Use - CSS3 selectors"){:rel="external"} for the specifics.

+{% include content/caniuse.html feature='css-sel3' %}

 --------